LUSH promotes healthy ingredients but really has harsh chemicals

 What do you think?
 Is LUSH your go-to store or do you avoid some of their products due to these ingredients?
 Let us know on our Facebook or Instagram pages.

-Want to know the deal with handmade soaps by smaller makers vs these bars?
+Want to know the deal with soaps by smaller companies vs these bars?
 Check out an overview of our soap ingredients compared with mass-produced soaps and cleansers.

 Back to blog